FutureStateFtw/cerberus/.github/api-spec.md

   {
     "id": 1,
     "name": "Roll Call",
-    "description": "App for recording a persons presence at an event.", "permissionsDescription": "Open to netID; User role is not used; \nAdmin allows an admin view to show all events."
+    "description": "App for recording a persons presence at an event."
   }
 ]
 ```